dsopas/MindAPI/MindAPI.md

         - Send the crafted CSRF page to TARGET
   - Predictable state parameter?
   - Is state parameter being verified?
+- If you revocate access, will code be also revocated?

 ##### Basic Auth